Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Who Should Take Iodine?

-Pregnant and breastfeeding women, who need 150 mcg/day of supplemental iodine (typically via prenatal vitamin) per the American Thyroid Association 2017 guidelines.
-People who avoid iodized salt and dairy and do not eat seafood or seaweed - a 150 mcg/day potassium iodide tablet is reasonable insurance.
-Strict plant-based eaters in regions with low-iodine soil (some areas of inland Europe, mountainous parts of Asia and Africa).
-People living in or sourcing food from documented iodine-deficient regions.
-Anyone with a documented low urinary iodine on testing (under 100 mcg/L in non-pregnant adults; under 150 mcg/L in pregnancy).
-For all of these, the appropriate dose is 150 mcg/day, not megadose protocols.
+If you are pregnant or breastfeeding, this is the clearest case: you need 150 mcg/day of supplemental iodine, usually built into your prenatal vitamin, per the American Thyroid Association 2017 guidelines.
+Beyond that, the people who benefit are the ones not getting iodine from food.
+That means anyone who skips iodized salt and dairy and does not eat seafood or seaweed - a 150 mcg/day potassium iodide tablet is reasonable insurance.
+It also means strict plant-based eaters in low-iodine-soil regions (parts of inland Europe, mountainous Asia and Africa), and anyone living in or eating food from a documented iodine-deficient area.
+If a test shows your urinary iodine is low (under 100 mcg/L in non-pregnant adults, under 150 mcg/L in pregnancy), that is a concrete reason too.
+For every one of these situations, the right dose is 150 mcg/day, not a megadose protocol.

 Who Should Avoid It?